cloudmesh-community/book/chapters/msg/graphql.md

 }
 ```

-Now we can use this id as subjectId for mutation to add comment to an
+Now we can use the id as `subjectId` for mutation to add a comment to an
-issue,

-For query
+issue with the query

 ```graphql
 mutation AddComment {